Can You Learn to See Without Images? Procedural Warm-Up for Vision Transformers: Related Work

 \paragraph{Initialization of vision models.} The initial weights of neural networks are critical for the convergence of gradient-based training~\cite{huang2020improving}.
-Besides simple adjustments to the distribution of random weights, various structured initializations exist to improve the training speed or generalization of transformers~\cite{huang2020improving,zhao2022zero,trockman2023mimetic}.
-The Mimetic initialization for example creates diagonal patterns in attention matrices to imitate a property usually observed in trained models.
-Other methods initialize the attention of ViTs to imitate the behaviour of CNNs~\cite{zheng2024structured,giri2025ibitutilizinginductivebiases}.
+Besides simple adjustments to the distribution of random weights, structured initializations exist to improve the training speed or generalization of transformers~\cite{huang2020improving,zhao2022zero,trockman2023mimetic}.
+The \textit{Mimetic} initialization creates diagonal patterns in attention matrices that imitate trained models.
+Other methods initialize the attention of ViTs to imitate the behaviour of CNNs~\cite{zheng2025structured,giri2025ibitutilizinginductivebiases}.
 These approaches affect only the attention layers, while our method acts on the entire network.
 They all aim to instantiate structures presumed to be useful for subsequent vision tasks.

 \paragraph{Procedural data in other domains.} The NLP literature (natural language processing) is rich in attempts to train models with abstract synthetic data e.g.\ for machine translation~\citep{he2023synthetic}, mathematical reasoning~\cite{wu2021lime}, text encoding~\cite{ri2022pretraining}, and general-purpose language modeling.
 Formal grammars are a common approach to sample data devoid of semantic meaning that imitates properties of natural language \citep{chiang2022transferability,goodale2025meta,mccoy2023modeling,papadimitriou2023injecting,ri2022pretraining,hu2025between}.
 Recent work also uses data generated with other simple algorithms including cellular automata \citep{lindemann2024sip,wu2022insights,wu2021lime,zhang2024intelligence}.
-Most similar to our work, \cite{anon2025procedural} and \cite{shinnick2025transformers} propose a procedural warm-up stage for LLMs, and find that it provides training information complementary to standard datasets, which yields improved performance with natural language, computer code, and informal mathematics.
+Most similar to our work, \cite{jiang2026proceduralpretraining} and \cite{shinnick2025transformers} propose a procedural warm-up stage for LLMs, and find that it provides training information complementary to standard datasets, which yields improved performance with natural language, computer code, and informal mathematics.
 Finally, procedural data has also been used to train models for visual navigation~\citep{wang2022visual}, and reinforcement learning~\citep{baradad2022procedural}.